No. 660 Squadron AAC

 No. 660 Squadron AAC (660 Sqn) is a squadron of the British Army's Army Air Corps (AAC).
-The squadron traces its lineage to a Royal Air Force squadron that existed during the Second World War.
+It was formerly No. 660 Squadron RAF, a Royal Air Force air observation post squadron associated with the 21st Army Group during the Second World War.
+Numbers 651 to 663 Squadrons of the RAF were air observation post units working closely with British Army units in artillery spotting and liaison.
+A further three of these squadrons, 664–666, were manned with Canadian personnel.
+Their duties and squadron numbers were transferred to the Army with the formation of the Army Air Corps on 1 September 1957.

 In the late 1950s the squadron's numerical was transferred to the AAC and since its formation in 1969, it has operated as a British Army unit flying various types of battlefield helicopters.
 The squadron has been re-formed and disbanded on a number of occasions.
-The squadron is currently based at RAF Shawbury where it forms part of No. 1 Flying Training School, but it has been deployed operationally to Northern Ireland, Hong Kong and Brunei throughout its existence.
+The squadron is currently based at RAF Shawbury where it forms part of No. 1 Flying Training School RAF, but it has been deployed operationally to Northern Ireland, Hong Kong and Brunei throughout its existence.

 History

+Royal Air Force

+No. 660 Squadron was formed at RAF Old Sarum on 31 July 1943 with the Taylorcraft Auster III and in February 1944 the Auster IV.
+From November 1943, it was based at Hammerwood Park, a country house in Sussex.
+However, as the squadron's role was to support the Second British Army, in July 1944 it moved to France.
+Fighting in the break-out from Normandy, it followed the army across the low countries and into Germany.
+The squadron disbanded at Holtenau, Germany on 31 May 1946.

+Its identification symbol was BG (August 1945 – April 1946).

+Army Air Corps

 The squadron's numerical designation was first used by No. 660 Squadron RAF, a Royal Air Force squadron which served from 31 July 1943 until 31 May 1946 operating from bases in England, France and Germany.
 Its duties and squadron number were transferred to the AAC upon the corps' formation on 1 September 1957.
 No. 660 Sqn was subsequently re-formed in October 1969 adopting the designation of No. 660 Aviation Squadron AAC.
 Based at Topcliffe and equipped with Westland (Agusta-Bell) Sioux AH.1 and Westland Scout AH.1s, it formed part of 2 Regiment Army Air Corps (2 Regt.
 AAC).